Our Leadership Team

 Rev. Linda Card

-Rev. Linda Card, Board Member, is an ordained interfaith chaplain who came to the field after a 25 year career in technology sales.
+Rev. Linda Card is an ordained interfaith chaplain who came to the field after a 25 year career in technology sales.

 Anissa Glaser-Bacon